stefets/live-config/README.md

 * Example : ./load.sh default

 # Frontend
-* I maintaine an API and a frontend to drive the beast
+* I maintain an API and a frontend to drive the beast
 * https://github.com/stefets/flaskdings

 # Build